utlib/collections-uoft/docs/documentation/2024-migration-guide.md

 * March 20, 2024: collections-beta site shared with collection owners (internal U of T IP access only)
 * April 2, 2024: collection owner deadline to submit feedback about collections-beta
 * April 2-15, 2024: feedback reviewed by ITS and selected improvements implemented
-* April 16, 2024: collections-beta goes live
+* April 16, 2024: collections-beta goes live on collections.library.utoronto.ca (no Islandora sites will be impacted)
-* After April 16, 2024: facilitated ingests can resume
+* After April 16, 2024: facilitated ingests can resume into collections.library.utoronto.ca (not Islandora)
-* By end of June 2024: all Islandora sites will be shut down and re-directed to New Collections
+* By end of June 2024: ITS will schedule shut down for all Islandora sites in collaboration with collection owners; Islandora sites will be re-directed to New Collections at collections.library.utoronto.ca URLs
-* July 2024 - Summer 2025: reduced Collections U of T service capacity due to staff leaves
+* July 2024 - Summer 2025: there will be reduced Collections U of T service management capacity due to staff leaves
-* Fall 2025: self-ingest roll out
+* Fall 2025: ITS will roll out New Collections administrator user interface and collection owners will be able to self-ingest

 "New" Collections U of T Training Kit